miguelmota/miguelmota.github.io/content/blog/understanding-stableswap-curve.md

 date: 2021-07-17T00:00:00-00:00
 draft: false
 ---
 *Disclaimer: These are my notes on learning about StableSwap and may contain errors.
-Please do you own research and cite the official whitepaper.*
+Please do your own research and cite the official whitepaper.*

 ## Intro